cornpalace420/Bean-Client/README.md

 ## Multiplayer Play

 EaglercraftX 1.8 allows you to connect to any server as long as you enter a special IP, e.g. `wss://server.example.com`.
 EaglercraftX servers MUST support WebSocket connections as Eaglercraft clients connect over WebSocket and not traditional TCP/IP like Java Minecraft.
 If you want to host your own server then you must download `eaglercraftx-server.jar` from https://github.com/lax1dude/eaglerxserver, you will find the rest of the instructions there for creating an EaglercraftX server.

-Finnally for a complete list of servers click [here](https://servers.eaglercraft.com/).
+Finally for a complete list of servers click [here](https://servers.eaglercraft.com/)